DanWahlin/dc-comics-mcp/README.md

 MCP Server for the [Comic Vine API](https://comicvine.gamespot.com/api/), enabling interaction with DC Comics characters and issues data. *The main goal of the project is to show how an MCP server can be used to interact with APIs.*

-> **Note**: All data used by this MCP server is fetched from the [Comic Vine API](https://comicvine.gamespot.com/api/) and is owned by Comic Vine.
+> **Note**: All data used by this MCP server is fetched from the [Comic Vine API](https://comicvine.gamespot.com/api/).
 This project is not affiliated with Comic Vine or DC Comics in any way.

 <a name="features"></a>
 ## 🔧 Features